Clusterfile

 this will only launch two apps with its default launch cmds defined from kubefile: "app1","app2"

-# overwrite app launch apps
+# overwrite app launch cmds

 apiVersion: sealer.io/v2